LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Fires when a new command is registered, allowing you to track and respond to command registration.

+**When Called**

+This hook is triggered when:
+- A new command is registered in the system
+- Command system processes command registration
+- After command validation and processing
+- During command system initialization

 **Parameters**

 * `command` (*table*): The command that was added.